 There are several ways to accept guest blog posts in WordPress.
-The easiest way is by allowing users to submit guest posts from the front end of your WordPress website.
+The easiest method is allowing users to submit guest posts from the front end of your WordPress website.

 This way, you won’t have to give access to the WordPress admin area or require users to register.
 Guest bloggers can simply upload their content using a post-submission form.

-For this tutorial, we’ll be using WPForms.
+For this tutorial, we will be using WPForms.
 It’s the best form plugin for WordPress and offers a drag-and-drop form builder.
-The plugin offers a post submissions addon that makes it easy for users to upload content to your site.
+The plugin offers a Post Submissions addon that makes it easy for users to upload content to your site.

-You’ll need the WPForms Pro version as it includes the post submissions addon.
+You will need the WPForms Pro version, as it includes the Post Submissions addon.